PostHog/posthog.com/contents/blog/equity_explainer.md

 ### What if I am let go from PostHog?

 A "good leaver" in share options scheme is someone who departs a company but retains their vested options and can exercise them according to the company's specified schedule.
 At PostHog, we believe that a "good leaver" is anyone who voluntarily resigns or is let go for performance reasons.
 Usually performance-related issues stem from a mismatch between a teammate and the culture of the company, and we feel it is always best for both the company and the individual to allow people to find the best fit for them (which is why we offer [very generous severance](https://posthog.com/handbook/people/compensation#severance).
-Only in the event of serious transgressions, such as harassment or embezzlement, do we deem someone a "bad leaver" who forefits all of their vested options.

 In many other companies, only people who voluntarily resign are considered "good leavers" (and in some extreme cases, the concept of a "good leaver" does not exist and you forfeit your options regardless of how you leave the company).